OpenRoadBook/openroadbook.github.io/content/_index.md

 <section id="resources" class="section">
   <div class="container">
     <div class="section__header">
-      <h2>Get the documents</h2>
+      <h2>Primary resources</h2>
       <p>
-        Start with the adventure-focused format, reference the draft specification, and track the roadmap that leads to FIA-ready, professional deployments.
+        Start with the format overview to learn the file layout and symbol registry.
+Use the specification for normative rules and validation requirements, and the demo roadbook as a working template.
       </p>
     </div>
     <div class="resource-grid">